 Searching for a day trip that will provide some much-needed peace and quiet from a buzzing city like Lisbon?
 Look no further than the small town of Batalha in the Leiria region.

-Batalha isn’t the type of city that’s overflowing with attraction options.
+Batalha isn’t one of those cities in Portugal that’s overflowing with attraction options.
 However, it is home to one of the most impressive ones in the entire country; the 150-year-old gothic Batalha Monastery.
 Photographers and history buffs alike will adore this massive, intricate monastery.

 Foz Do Arelho